benmarte/hugo-catalog-site/content/installation.md

 {{<image span="3" src="/images/custom-subtitle-image.png" >}}

 {{<hint type="info">}}
-If you set this value to true and you add a **`subtitle`** parameter to your pages front matter you can display a custom text on each page.
+If you set this value to true you will disable displaying the site name in the header, if you add a **subtitle** property to your pages front matter it will display regardless of this settings value.
 {{</hint>}}

 ## primary_color